Miss Polonia 2009

-Miss Polonia 2009 was the 35th Miss Polonia pageant, held on October 24, 2009.
+Miss Polonia 2009 was the 35th Miss Polonia pageant, held at the White Factory in Łódź, Poland, on October 24, 2009.

 The winner was Maria Nowakowska of Lower Silesia and she represented Poland in Miss Universe 2010.
 Top 5 finalist Beata Polakowska represented Poland at Miss Earth 2010.
 Top 10 finalist Żaneta Sitko represented the country at Miss International 2010.